 - Vocabulary-based questions

-The mentioned above types are just a few types based on which questions may be asked in the reading comprehension section.
+The above mentioned are just a few types, based on which questions may be asked in the reading comprehension section.

 Given below is an example for the reference of candidates: